datacarpentry/sql-socialsci/_episodes/02-Using_DB_Browser.md

 However the 'DB Schema' pane is only there to allow you to see the details of the schema for the tables.
 In particular what tables are in the database and the fields and their types which are in each table.

 The 'Database Structure' tab on the left allows you to initiate actions on the tables.
 If you right click on a table name in the 'DB Schema' pane, nothing happens.
 However, if you do the same in the 'Database Structure' menu you will be given a set of possible actions.
+These are the same actions that are available from the toolbar at the top of the tab.

 ![Table Actions](../fig/DB_Browser_run_3.png)